jendrikseipp/vulture/README.rst

 **Handling false positives**

-You can add false positives (used code that is marked as unused) to a Python module and add it to the list of scanned paths.
-We collect whitelists for common Python modules and packages in ``vulture/whitelists/``.
-Pull requests are welcome.
+You can add used code that is reported as unused to a Python module and add it to the list of scanned paths.
+We collect whitelists for common Python modules and packages in ``vulture/whitelists/`` (pull requests are welcome).
+If you want to ignore a whole file or directory, use the ``--exclude`` parameter (e.g., ``-exclude *settings.py,docs/``).

 How does it work?